 Not Charity, But a Chance: A Century of Goodwill

-Goodwill of Greater New York and Northern New Jersey has empowered individuals with disabilities and other barriers to employment to gain independence through the power of work for close to 100 years.
+Goodwill of Greater New York and Northern New Jersey has empowered individuals with disabilities and other barriers to employment to gain independence through the power of work for 100 years!

 With their new system in place, Goodwill’s service sphere began to expand.
 Just four years after the founding of their project in Brooklyn, St. Paul’s Community House established a Goodwill agency in Jersey City, NJ, and in 1922 the Protestant Mission Society opened Manhattan’s first Goodwill chapter.
 Over the years these local chapters continued to grow and help more people find productive, meaningful work.
 In 1962 the chapters in Brooklyn and Manhattan merged, and by 1999 they joined their neighbors across the Hudson River to become Goodwill Industries of Greater New York and Northern New Jersey.

-Our programs continue to enable people with disabilities, new immigrants, ex-offenders, mature workers and underserved youth, to fully participate in society by achieving employment.
+Our programs continue to enable people with disabilities, new immigrants and refugees, unemployed and underemployed, veterans and their families, ex-offenders, mature workers and underserved youth, to fully participate in society by achieving employment.